RenoCardano/Staking4Research/index.md

 -Safe staking on a 99.99% uptime virtual server.

--Passively earn 5% rewards per year
+-Passively earn around 7% rewards per year (ROS)

 -Make the world a better place by supporting research.

-We provide a substantial pledge of 30.000 ADA to ensure getting rewards we will apply a 2% variable fee to better involve our deleguators and increase donation to research institution.
+We provide a substantial pledge of 30.000 ADA to ensure getting rewards we will apply a 3% variable fee to better involve our deleguators and increase donation to research institution.

 ### SERVER INFORMATION